-There’s so many reasons to own a Nintendo Switch right now, whether its The Legend of Zelda: Breath of the Wild, Fire Emblem: Three Houses or even The Legend of Zelda: Link’s Awakening, all of which are stellar exclusives which justify a console exclusive in their own right.
+There’s so many reasons to own a Nintendo Switch right now, whether its The Legend of Zelda: Breath of the Wild, Fire Emblem: Three Houses or even Animal Crossing: New Horizons, all of which are stellar exclusives which justify a console exclusive in their own right.

-Of course, it’s not all about what sits in the past, as 2020 already promises an an array of excellent releases and potential surprises for the platform.
-So Trusted Reviews has compiled all of the games you need to know about for Nintendo Switch in 2020 and beyond.
+Of course, it’s not all about what sits in the past, as 2021 already promises an an array of excellent releases and potential surprises for the platform.
+So Trusted Reviews has compiled all of the upcoming switch games you need to know about in 2021 and beyond.